jpwilliams/waitgroup/README.md

 # @jpwilliams/waitgroup

-A tiny version of Golang's WaitGroup with promises everywhere.
+A tiny version of Golang's WaitGroup with typings and promises.

 ``` sh
 npm install --save @jpwilliams/waitgroup